dfelinto/blender-manual/manual/modifiers/generate/subsurf.rst

 but use a higher quality version when rendering.

-.. admonition:: View less than or equal to Render
+.. tip:: View less than or equal to Render
-   :class: nicetip

    Be careful not to set the :guilabel:`View` higher than the :guilabel:`Render` setting, or else your preview would display higher quality than your render.